tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 		}
     }

-* After all the custom animations have been played, turn off the custom animation state.
+* After all custom animations have played, turn off the custom animation state:

 ..  code-block:: csharp